Even though in-flight injuries are rare when compared to car accident injuries, air travel injuries do occur.

 The airline can be held responsible for your in-flight injuries if it failed to prevent injuries from happening because of:

 The airline can also be held responsible for other mismanagement or misconduct activities.
 That’s why it’s vital to consult an experienced in-flight injury attorney to investigate your particular case and conclude whether or not you can get compensated for your injuries and damages.

-While the airline and its employees are responsible for maintenance and inspection of the aircraft, it cannot be held liable for unusual or unexpected defects in the plane.
+While the airline and its employees are responsible for the maintenance and inspection of the aircraft, it cannot be held liable for unusual or unexpected defects in the plane.

-Earlier in October, Air France diverted its flight to Los Angeles to an airport in Canada after the aircraft’s four engines sustained severe damages.
-While the investigation was underway as of the time of this article, the damage could be an unexpected defect that was impossible to detect during inspection.
+Earlier in October, Air France diverted its flight to Los Angeles to an airport in Canada after the aircraft’s four engines sustained severe damage.
+While the investigation was underway as of the time of this article, the damage could be an unexpected defect that was impossible to detect during the inspection.

 Moreover, the injury itself is never enough to be eligible to file a lawsuit and get compensated for your injuries.
 You must collect solid evidence prior to filing a lawsuit for negligence.

-While you probably don’t want to waste countless days or even weeks to check (and double-check) all the information regarding the aircraft’s pre-flight maintenance, operation, inspection, loading, boarding and other factors that could result in your injury, we’re certainly motivated to do it on your behalf.
+While you probably don’t want to waste countless days or even weeks to check (and double-check) all the information regarding the aircraft’s pre-flight maintenance, operation, inspection, loading, boarding, and other factors that could result in your injury, we’re certainly motivated to do it on your behalf.